 The Water Board provides an implicit rate subsidy for retiree health insurance premiums.
 The Water Board's single-employer defined benefit postemployment healthcare plan is administered by City County Insurance Services.
 Benefit provisions are established through negotiations between the Water Board and representatives of collective bargaining units or through resolutions passed by the Water Board.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
+No assets are accumulated in a trust that meets the criteria in Governmental Accounting Standards Board Statement 75 paragraph 4.